JosephIsaacTurner/MCAT_Study/Missed_Questions.md

 **Q:** If a neuron is first measured at normal resting potential, but later is found to require application of +3 mA of current to return to -60 mV, which of the following could explain the neuron's net ion flow between the two measurements?

 **A:** Positive ions flowed out of the cell.

+### Question 9
+**Q:** In order to be transported from the skin to the liver via the bloodstream, vitamin D3 (which is a fat-soluble vitamin derived from cholesterol) must be:
+**A:** Travel through circulatory system attached to a vitamin D-binding protein; the blood is aqueous, and lipophilic molecules need to be transported by proteins.

 ## Sociology